cybozu/neco-containers/admission/docs/configuration.md

 | policies | \[\]policy | A list of policy. |

 Each policy represents an IP restriction that you want to add.
+The order of ipAllowPolicy for HTTPProxy resources modified with this mutating webhook is not guaranteed. if the originally listed ipAllowPolicy and the ipAllowPolicy specified in the annotation are the same, the duplicate IPFilterPolicy will not be added.

 | Name          | Type                                                                                                      | Description |
 | ------------- | --------------------------------------------------------------------------------------------------------- | ----------- |